learn-co-curriculum/hash-table/README.md

    values.
 2. Maps similar keys to very different values - making collisions much less likely.

-### Summary
+## Conclusion

-In this lesson we learned about **hash tables**.
+In this lesson, we learned about **hash tables**.
 Hash tables use a **hash function** to output a **hash value**.
 The hash value determines where to place the element in memory.
 Because a hash function produces the same hash value for a given element, it also gives us fast lookup time to retrieve an element.

-When a hash function outputs the same hash value for two different elements we have a collision.
-We can resolve a collision by employing separate chaining where each hash value points to a linked list, and when there is a collision we attach the element to the linked list.
+When a hash function outputs the same hash value for two different elements, we have a collision.
+We can resolve a collision by employing separate chaining where each hash value points to a linked list, and when there is a collision, we attach the element to the linked list.

 Because retrieving elements from a linked list is O(n), programming languages